anujpathania/HotSniper/README.md

 An EDA toolchain for interval thermal simulations of 2D multi-/many-cores in an open system.

-Note: If you have a problem, please first browse the closed issues here - https://github.com/anujpathania/HotSniper/issues.
-If your problem continues to remain unresolved, please feel free to contact us by raising a new issue.
-Also, please do not forget to close the issue once we have addressed your problem.
-We prefer not to resolve issues over e-mail.

 ## Publication

 ### HotSniper: Sniper-Based Toolchain for Many-Core Thermal Simulations in Open Systems